This dictionary covers graphic design, prepress and print terminology

 – Small characters, generally used in mathematical data that are usually positioned below the baseline.
 Called subscripts in computer usage.

 – Type set below a line in a size about 20% smaller than the other text.
 Also called subscripts.
 For example, the 2 in the expression H2O.

 The first letter of a block text copy set in a display typeface or size.
 Often used for emphasis or decoration to begin the chapter of a book.

 Mixed case format where an uppercase letter is in a position other than first in the word–for example, “M” in “iMac.”
 Inner caps sometimes appear in names but they were made popular by Apple and then used for a lot of software and hardware products.

 A method of printing images using jets that squirt minuscule drops of ink onto a variety of surfaces.
-Images can be produced with single colors.
-For example, a subscribers name can be inserted into a magazine or a color image can be created by using process colors.
+Images can be produced in single colors.
+For example, a subscriber’s name can be inserted into a magazine or a color image can be created by using process colors.

 – Text that has been added to a body of text.

 – A special advertisement, map or foldout of one or more pages, preprinted for insertion in a publication.